School Improvement Plans

 -

-Monitor the progress your student is making and attend meetings with your student’s teacher(s)
+- Monitor the progress your student is making and communicate regularly with your student’s teacher(s)

-If you have questions about the content of this letter, please contact Mrs. Vanessa Ruffin, principal of Tar Heel School, at (910) 862-2475 or by email at vlruffin@bladen.k12.nc.us.
+If you have questions about the content of this letter, please contact Vanessa Ruffin, principal of Tar Heel School at (910) 862-2475 or by email at vlruffin@bladen.k12.nc.us.

 Sincerely,